 Finally, the premium version reduces its weight thanks to the use of titanium in the bezel of the watch and in the armis, which in the version now sold is made of steel.
 Like the previous model this is the only difference, the software being the same in all of them, including all the new features you will see below.

 New features in the firmware, which will also reach the rest of the range

 The three watches presented today have new features in the firmware.
 These new features will also be included in the current Fenix 3 models (both the normal version and the different sapphire versions).
 If you have been following the weekly updates that I do in the web you could see the amount of new features that were being included in the beta version of the firmware.
 The reason was not other than to add it together with these models presented today and to launch the update to the rest of Fenix 3 that have been sold so far.

-The Fenix 3 therefore receives all the new features that Garmin introduced with the Forerunner 630 just over a month ago, including advanced running dynamics, lactate testing, stress measurement and extended recovery status, which will no longer give you a generic "Recovery Status: Optimal", but will instead be a graph that appears on screen at the same time as before, but now detailing your recovery status.
-You'll be able to see what your performance might be like during that workout or race you're doing.
+The Fenix 3 therefore receives all the new features that Garmin presented with the Forerunner 630 just over a month ago.
+So now you will have advanced running dynamics, lactate test, stress measurement and extended recovery status, which now will no longer give you a generic data such as "Recovery status: Optimal", but it will be a graph that appears on the screen at the same time as before, but now detailing your recovery status.
+You will be able to know how your performance may be during that training or race you are doing.